-I am Head of Law and an Associate Professor of Law.
+I am Head of Law and from 1st August 2020, Professor of Law.
 I am a member of the Business School Core Executive and the University lead for the Professional Doctorate.
 I am a member of the University Research Degrees Committee and a number of other University and Business School committees.
 A qualified lawyer, I am the academic lead on the Scottish Government and Law Society of Scotland Trauma Informed Working Group, a member of the Cross Party Working Group on Male Violence against Women and Girls, and Vice Convener of the Committee of Heads of Law Schools Scotland.
 I was appointed as a Law Society of Scotland examiner for Scots Private Law and Obligations in 2017.

 I have a strong record of research on law, legal practice and access to justice in Scotland, the UK and internationally, and am experienced in knowledge exchange and building strong research-practitioner relationships.
 In addition to organising fifteen conferences, colloquiums and workshops, I have been on the international steering committee for two major conferences on Law and Buddhism.
 I have delivered invited keynote /plenary presentations at, amongst others, the University of Seville, the Baldy Centre for Law and Society, SUNY (Buffalo) and the St Anthony's College, Oxford.
 In addition to academic publications and reports, I have written for The Conversation, Policy Forum (Australia), and Asian Survey (Stanford).
 The BBC, the New York Times and others, have cited my research.